jube/libes/doc/roadmap.md

 # Roadmap for `libes`

-## Features that will be implemented
+## Features that will be implemented someday

 * event system: an event system is complementary to an ES system